Thinking of a career in music, acting, filmmaking, dance or production? Transitions could help you get on your way.

 The Transitions initiative will aim to support students until they have secured a positive destination, preferably in a degree course at conservatoire or university level.

-Each year, Transitions students will:
+Each year, Transitions students will receive:

 The initiative also aims to enhance and develop a wide range of personal and professional skills, which will benefit students throughout their learning pathway and beyond.

 The Royal Conservatoire of Scotland’s Transitions initiative is financially supported by the Scottish Funding Council.
-The programme has received a renewal of funding and will run until at least 31 July 2020.